-Born on the eve of the new millennium in the small coastal town of Margate in KwaZulu-Natal.
-Richard Bothma is part of a new generation of young South African artists who feel passionate about capturing and sharing the energy of a dynamic country in rapid transition.
+Born on the eve of a new millennium, in 1999, in the small coastal town of Margate in KwaZulu-Natal, South Africa, Richard Bothma is part of a new generation of young South African artists who feel passionate about capturing and sharing the energy of a dynamic country in rapid transition.

 “Art is my way of getting creative, escaping the realities of the world, and creating scenes of our country that will last forever,” Bothma says.

-Stepping into his studio is a way of bringing his love of the outdoors.
+Stepping into his studio is a way of bringing his love of the outdoors in.
 “My inspiration hasn’t changed.
-The biggest difference is that before, I was only really creating for myself, but now I feel I am creating to share my love of nature with people worldwide.”
+The biggest difference is that I was only creating for myself before, but now I feel I am creating to share my love of nature with people worldwide.”